philip-lambert/word-ladder/README.md

 After a quick google for "word ladder code" I found a few examples which use the [breadth first search](https://en.wikipedia.org/wiki/Breadth-first_search) algorithm.
 This is based on the shortest path first algorithm (a.k.a [Dijkstra's](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)), which would be the better choice if we had to find words with two or more different letters.

 ## Assumptions
-* Start and end words don't necessarily have to be present in the dictionary
+* Start and end words don't necessarily have to be present in the dictionary.
 * Returning more than one path is valid, assuming they all have the same length.
 I.e. if the dictionary contained two paths of the same length, they would both be returned.

-From the example start/end words I've made the following assumptions.
-A word is invalid if: -
+From the example start/end words I've also made the following assumptions.
+A word is valid if: -
-* It is not exactly 4 characters long
+* It is exactly 4 characters long.
-* It contains any spaces
+* It has no spaces.
-* It contains any non-alphabetic characters
+* It has no non-alphabetic characters.

 ## Project Structure
 Ordinarily I'd structure this into three projects: -